Preceptors

 Allison Muntz, PharmD, BCPS

 Allison serves as a back-up preceptor to the Women’s Health rotation at Memorial North Hospital.
-Allison graduated with a Doctor of Pharmacy degree from Ferris State University in 2017 and completed her PGY1 residency at UCHealth Memorial Central in 2018.
-Allison has staffed in the emergency department and medical-surgical units at Memorial Central, and has recently transitioned to a position at Memorial North.
-In her free time, Allison enjoys hiking around Colorado, traveling to new countries (during Non-COVID times), and attempting to snowboard.
+She graduated with a Doctor of Pharmacy degree from Ferris State University in 2017 and completed her PGY1 residency at UCHealth Memorial Central in 2018.
+She worked in the emergency department and medical-surgical units at Memorial Central from 2018 to 2021.
+In 2021 she transitioned to a medical-surgical and women’s services pharmacist at Memorial North.
+In her free time, she enjoys hiking, travelling, and being a new mom.

 Kimberly Morgan, BSPharm, RPh